neailabs/pdf-editor/README.md

 Historically, a .deb package was also offered, but it has been discontinued due to compatibility issues with some Linux distributions.
 The executable names are: Pdf4QtEditor, Pdf4QtDiff, Pdf4QtLaunchPad, Pdf4QtPageMaster, Pdf4QtViewer, and PdfTool.

+### MacOS - Silicon (arm64/aarch6)
+The [Release page](https://github.com/neailabs/pdf-editor/releases) lists binaries for M-series Macs, both with and without an installer.

 ## 7. COMPILING

 This software can be compiled on both Windows and Linux.
 A compiler supporting the C++20 standard is needed.